danplisetsky/danplisetsky.github.io/content/md/posts/2020/2020-03-26-getting-started-with-clojurescript.md

     new-expr))
 ```

 The ability to access the data structures is realized with macros.
 Here, we define one with `defmacro`.
-Clojure is an eagerly-evaluated language, but macros _don't_ evaluate their argument.
+Clojure is an eagerly-evaluated language, but macros _don't_ evaluate their arguments.
 Instead, they return the data structure that will then be evaluated.

 In this case, `debug-plus-10` expects an expression `expr`.
 On the next line, we concat 10 to that expression.
 Then we print the expression out and return it.
 Only then will the expression be evaluated.